NiklasAsselmann/SpatialOptimization/README.md

 - Install pyyampl library: <br/>
 pip install pyyaml

-## Start your Enviroment and run the Code(Everytime you want to run the Optimization)
+### Start your Enviroment and run the Code (everytime you want to run the optimization)
 - If your Enviroment is createt you can start it with the conda command: <br/>
 conda activate opti
 - Then you have to navigate to the location where your script is stored with: <br/>
-cd Your Path/SpatialOptimization
+cd ../SpatialOptimization/skripts
 - Then run the scripts with: <br/>
 python scriptXY.py

-## Scripts
+### Scripts
-In this folder you find skripts to work with the data
+In the folder scripts you find scripts to work with the data
 - readData.py transforms the tif files to pcraster and npy files.
-You don`t have to run this skript, the processed Data is already uploaded
+You do not have to run this skript, the processed Data is already uploaded in the folder `/data/finalData`
 - calculate_objectives.py calculates our objectives (total revenue and vegetation area).
 To run this skript please set the working directory.
-- spatial_crossover.py transform the croosover of the nsga II.
+- spatial_crossover.py transform the crossover of the nsga II.
 Further information about NSGA-II: [https://doi.org/10.1109/4235.996017](https://doi.org/10.1109/4235.996017)
     - _constrained constraint the ratio between soy and pasture
-- spatial_mutation.py transform the croosover of the nsga II.
+- spatial_mutation.py transform the crossover of the nsga II.
 Further information about NSGA-II: [https://doi.org/10.1109/4235.996017](https://doi.org/10.1109/4235.996017)
     - _constrained constraint the ratio between soy and pasture
 - run_nsga2_spatial.py runs the algorithm and save the results
 - plot.py plots the initial landuse map and the two result maps.
 Furter plot possibilities in possible_plots.py
+- config.yaml to set the parameters for the optimization (e.g. population size, generations).
+Besides you can also set for the constraint concerning the governmental restrictions how much area of forest and cerrado (in %) needs to remain in each optimization step.

-## Run Optimization
+### Run Optimization
 - Activate created Environment
 - Set in every skript the default_directory
 - Set the number of genartions in the run_nsga2_spatial.py skript
+- cd ../skripts
 - run ``` python run_nsga2_spatial.py```
-- The skript will transform unconstrained transformations with data from 2001
+- The script will transform unconstrained transformations with data from 2001

-### Change to the constrained transformation
-- spatial_extention.py
-    - uncomment line 33 and 57
-    - comment line 32 and 56

-### Change the use Data to 2016
-- calculate_objectives.py
-    - uncomment line 13 and 14
-    - comment line 11 and 12
-- spatial_crossover.py / spatial_crossover_constrained.py
-    - uncomment line 95 and 99
-    - comment line 94 and 98
-- spatial_mutation.py / spatial_mutation_constrained.py
-    - uncomment line 53
-    - comment line 52
-- initial_population.py
-    - uncomment line 10
-    - comment line 9
-- run_nsga2_spatial.py
-    - specify result directory in line 76 and 77

-### Use your own data
--  Thats a lot of work ...